kaist-sbml/gem/README.md

     antiSMASH-annotated GenBank file **MUST** be provided for secondary metabolism modeling.

-    EFICAz output file and subcellular localizations (compartments) can be provided as inputs, with options `-E` and `-C`, respectively.
+    EFICAz output file and subcellular localizations (compartments) can be provided as additional inputs, with options `-E` and `-C`, respectively.

 - Output directory: